 At The University of Law, we pride ourselves in offering the best legal training - and our Bar Professional Training Course (BPTC) is no exception.

 Our BPTC is designed to help you secure pupillage and prepare you for life as a barrister.
-In fact, 57% of our 2016 Full-time UK/EU graduates, 57% secured a pupillage this year.**
+In fact, of our 2016 Full-time UK/EU graduates, so far 51% have secured a pupillage.

 You can expect exceptionally high standards of tutoring and a wealth of pro bono opportunity.
 We’ll support you in preparing pupillage applications, with access to our specialist careers service from the moment you accept your place.

 Study with us and double your chances of getting a top grade: 22% of our 2016 Full-time BPTC graduates obtained an ‘Outstanding’ grade, which is more than twice the national average of 9% in 2015.

 To celebrate 20 years of the BPTC at The University of Law, and in recognition of the challenges and costs of pursuing a career at the Bar, we’re reducing this year’s BPTC fees by up to £2,790.**